evennia/evennia/docs/source/Components/Permissions.md

 ### Lock funcs

-While the `PermissionHandler` offers a simple way to check perms, [Lock strings](Locks) offers a mini-language for describing how something is accessed.
+While the `PermissionHandler` offers a simple way to check perms, [Lock strings](./Locks.md) offers a mini-language for describing how something is accessed.
 The `perm()` _lock function_ is the main tool for using Permissions in locks.

 Let's say we have a `red_key` object.
 We also have red chests that we want to